Herbal Alternatives for Anxiety

 While cannabis remains a debated subject in terms of treating anxiety, many studies are producing evidence that it can help people.
 Most notably, the cannabinoid known as cannabidiol (CBD).

-CBD is one of over a hundred cannabinoid found within the cannabis plant and, when consumed, has a natural effect on our endocannabinoid system (ECS).
-One aspect people enjoy about CBD is the fact that it doesn’t produce psychoactivity – or a “high.”
+CBD is one of over a hundred cannabinoids found within the cannabis plant.
+When consumed, it naturally affects our endocannabinoid system (ECS).
+One aspect people enjoy about CBD is the fact that it doesn’t produce psychoactivity – or a “high.” ⁹

 Some studies concerning CBD as an anxiety treatment include:

 • In 2011, Neuropsychopharmacology published a study that tested the effects of CBD on individuals with a social anxiety disorder.
-One group of participants were given CBD while another was given a placebo.
+One group of participants was given CBD while another was given a placebo.
 They were then asked to participate in a simulated public speech.
-Those who were given the CBD showed significant decrease in both anxiety discomforts and overall discomfort. ⁸
+Those who were given the CBD showed a significant decrease in both anxiety discomfort and overall discomfort. ¹⁰

-• In 2015, Nature Reviews Neuroscience published a review of 48 separate studies that looking into CBD’s therapeutic effects on people with various anxiety disorders, including obsessive-compulsive disorder (OCD), panic disorder, and post-traumatic stress disorder (PTSD).
-It concluded that there was strong evidence that CBD can help reduce symptoms of anxiety. ⁹
+• In 2015, Nature Reviews Neuroscience published a review of 48 separate studies that looked into CBD’s therapeutic effects on people with various anxiety disorders, including obsessive-compulsive disorder (OCD), panic disorder, and post-traumatic stress disorder (PTSD).
+It concluded that there was strong evidence that CBD can help reduce symptoms of anxiety. ¹¹

 Thinking Beyond Herbal Alternatives

 While it can be beneficial to take herbal alternatives for anxiety, it helps to promote other healthy activities alongside these supplements.
-Such activities may include:
+These may include: ¹²

 • Exercising